drkostas/Numpy-CNN/README.md

 ## About <a name = "about"></a>

-Project 1 for the Deep Learning course (COSC 525).
-Involves the development of a Neural Network.
+Project 2 for the Deep Learning course (COSC 525).
+Involves the development of a Convolutional Neural Network.

 The main code is located in the [main.py](main.py) file.
 The Neuron, FullyConnectedLayer, and NeuralNetwork classes are located in the [src folder](src).